 |THE 520||Theatre History and Literature|

 Subject to the recommendation of the supervisory committee, if you have a completed the MA or PhD degree in Theatre, you may have up to 15 semester hours of credit applied to the MFA program of study.
 A maximum of nine semester hours taken before admission and not as part of a completed degree at ASU and/or another institution may be used to fulfill degree requirements.

 A final written comprehensive examination is required and is scheduled once each semester and once during the summer.
 You are required to notify the Dramatic Writing Thesis Committee of your intent to take the examination at least 30 days in advance.
 You are not eligible to apply for the written examination until a program of study has been filed.
 If you fail the examination, a reexamination may be administered no sooner than three months and no later than one year from the date of the original examination.
-Permission for reexamination must be obtained from your supervisory committee, the director of the Dramatic Writing committee and the dean of the Graduate College.
+Permission for reexamination must be obtained from your supervisory committee, the director of the Dramatic Writing committee and the dean of Graduate Education.
 Only one reexamination is permitted.